 Noyce was selected in 1973 for the Directors course in the first intake of 12 students at the Australian Film, Television and Radio School (AFTRS).
 His classmates included directors Gillian Armstrong (My Brilliant Career , 1979) and Chris Noonan (Babe, 1995).
 The school funded students to make up to three films a year using professional crews.
 While at film school, Noyce made the short films Caravan Park and That’s Showbiz and the documentary Castor and Pollux, which won the Rouben Mamoulian Award at the 1974 Sydney Film Festival.

 While filming with the Finks Motorcycle Club for Castor and Pollux, he also made Finks Make Movies (1973), a separate short which has rarely been screened.
 He made Renegades: Fragments From a Diary of Three Years’ Experience 1970-1973 in 1974 with then-student, now-actor George Shevtsov performing extended sneezes in front of bemused lunchtime crowds in the city.

 After AFTRS, Noyce made God Knows Why, But It Works (1976), his first professional documentary for Film Australia.
 From there he developed the short feature Backroads (1977) followed by his first dramatic feature, the award-winning Newsfront (1978).

-Six of Noyce’s early short films and the complete documentary Good Afternoon are now on DVD for the first time, exclusive to the NFSA Online Shop.
+Six of Noyce’s early short films and the complete documentary Good Afternoon are now available for the first time, exclusive to the NFSA Online Shop.

 Good Afternoon – Phillip Noyce Early Works 1970-1974 includes: